Fishermen Divided on Plans for More Offshore Wind

-NARRAGANSETT, R.I. — Commercial fishermen and sport fishermen are split over the benefits of offshore wind facilities.
+NARRAGANSETT, R.I. — Commercial fishermen and recreational anglers are split over the benefits of offshore wind facilities.

 Commercial fishermen, primarily from eastern Long Island, N.Y., say the wind-energy projects planned for southern New England, such as the South Fork Wind Farm, are the latest threats to their income after decades of quotas and regulations.